 As an experienced Rochester estate planning attorney, people often ask me about the grounds for contesting a will.
 In New York State, there are 4 grounds for contesting a will.
 The first ground is due to lack of execution.
 The second ground is lack of testamentary capacity.
 The third ground is undue influence.
 The fourth ground is duress, when a person is forced to sign a will against their consent.
 A will can be contested by any party or individuals that the will affects.
 The process of contesting a will is called probate, in which the court determines that the will of the deceased person is valid or not.

-If you have any questions about creating a will, please contact our experienced Rochester estate planning attorneys today to schedule a free consultation. >
+If you have any questions about creating a will, please contact our experienced Rochester estate planning attorneys today to schedule a legal consultation. >